 Coronavirus Update: Powering Through

-UniSource Energy Services is taking proactive steps to support public health and ensure the continued availability of safe, reliable energy amid escalating concern about the COVID-19 coronavirus.
+UniSource Energy Services is taking proactive steps to support public health and ensure the continued availability of safe, reliable energy during the coronavirus pandemic.

-Like many employers, we’ve taken action to limit unnecessary risks of exposure, including restricting travel, canceling less-critical gatherings and requiring sick employees to remain home in line with CDC guidelines.
-We know we play a critical role in our community and are prepared to continue in that capacity through any contingency that may arise.
+Like many employers, we’ve taken action to limit unnecessary risks of exposure.
+Many of our employees are working remotely, while field crews and others who must continue working in person are practicing social distancing, stepping up cleaning protocols and taking other protective measures in line with CDC guidelines.
+We know we play a critical role in the communities we serve and are prepared to continue in that capacity through any contingency that may arise.

 Our customer service representatives remain available to provide assistance as needed, and our crews are still on the job, ensuring that our system remains up and running.
 We’ve stocked up on critical materials where appropriate, reviewed our supply chains and made sure our power plant technicians, system operators and other critical teams are well prepared for potential problems.